Gullimama/bojr/README.md

 This will create a folder called 'destination' and set the correct permissions to duplicate the issue.

-Run the DevSpaces debugger on the ExtractArchive.java file in the test folder.
+Run the DevSpaces debugger on the CreateArchive.java file in the test folder.
 ```

 When creating a new archive, by attempting to write to a read-only **destination** folder, you'll hit a "java.io.IOException: Permission denied" exception.
 This is because there are no *write* permissions for the **destination** folder.